 While it’s a great project, you’ll have to ensure that your deck can handle the added weight of the roof.
 Porches must support 80 lbs per square foot.
 Decks only need to support 55 lbs.

 The downside is that porches are more expensive than just a deck and are relatively hard to build.
 You also must note that decks with porches must be designed to support 80 lbs per square foot compared to 55 lbs per square foot for decks.
 This extra 25 lbs is required to safely support the roof and snow loads.
 Decks with porches need to be specially engineered to distribute more complicated loads to the frost Footings are often required on the sides of decks that use a gable porch roof.
 Footing sizes are larger and need to be positioned so that support posts can directly transfer roof loads through sound framing to solid foundations.

 How to Build a New Porch or Deck

 If you will be building your new porch or deck yourself you should do a little research to re-acquaint yourself with the basic building techniques.

 Manufactured home porch designs can range from simple decks to ornate porches.
 The design you chose will probably impact your life and your home more than you realize.
 Choose wisely!
-Once you chose your porch design and size you can utilize the free plans and get complete material lists and schematics, both invaluable items to have when building anything.

 Thank you so much for reading Mobile Home Living!